 We all know plastic is useful, but the problem is, it sticks around for a long time after it's thrown out.
 You might have seen on the news, huge amounts of 'single use' plastic is ending up in our oceans and rivers every year, killing or harming marine life.
 'Single use' plastic means something which is used once and then thrown away, like a fizzy drink bottle or a plastic straw.
 Making plastic also contributes to global warming.

 You can do your bit by reducing your plastic waste.
-The Plastic Free Shop and Plastic Freedom sell loads of products made of natural, environmentally-friendly materials, and there are lots of other shops too.
-Plus, check out ten tips to reduce your plastic footprint.
+Lots of shops sell products made of natural, environmentally-friendly materials.
+You can also check out ten tips to reduce your plastic footprint.

 Refill your plastic water bottles